Xtraction powered by Landesk

 •Dynamic date filter: Create a condition based on past, present, or future periods of time.
 Scroll down the list to specify the time period.

 •Drop-down list: Select from options that narrow the condition to during, not during, before, or after the time period selected.

 •Fixed date filter: Create a condition with a fixed start and end calendar date.
 To select a different year than the current one, click the icon next to Start Date.

 6.In the Parent Folder area, select a location to save the filters for this data source.

 7.Click OK to start the process of filter discovery and creation.

-The tool inspects the data source and creates filters for frequently used data values.
-The filters are saved within the selected parent folder and possibly sub-folders, depending on what the tool automatically creates.
+The Filter Builder inspects the data source and creates filters for frequently used data values.
+The filters are saved within the selected parent folder, with sub-folders created automatically based on what the tool creates.

 Was this article useful?

 The topic was: